-Figure 10.
-Compound condition element
+Figure 10: Compound Condition Element

-The two user tag elements are indented beneath the compound element, indicating that they are subordinate to the compound element, or members of the group defined by the compound element.
-Because the compound element is of type "any", it will evaluate to true if at least one of the sub-elements are true.
-While we're add it we can add the subnet tag for the subnet reserved for art_department employees with iOS devices and eliminate the rule "Subnet Restricted Printers" (see Figure 11).
+The two user tag elements are indented beneath the compound element, indicating that they are subordinate to the compound element or to members of the group defined by the compound element.
+Because the compound element is of type any, it will evaluate to true if at least one of the sub-elements are true.
+While we're at it we can add the subnet tag for the subnet reserved for art_department employees with iOS devices and eliminate the rule Subnet Restricted Printers (see Figure 11).

-Ĺ Restricted Printers
+Ê Restricted Printers

 General •

 Туре Rule

-If all 🗘 of the following are true:
+lf all O of the following are true:

 service type 🗘 is Printer Sharing

-any 📀 of the following are true:
+any 🔿 of the following are true:

 user tag 🗘 is group:admin

-uşer tag 🗘 is group:art_dept 🗘
+user tag 🗘 is group:art_dept 🗘

 user tag 🗘 is subnet:192.168.0.0 🗘

 Then advertise 🗘

-Active ✓
+Active \checkmark

 Created Mon Nov 09 2015 16:38:59 GMT-0800 (PST)

-Modified Mon Nov 09 2015 20:06:33 GMT-0800 (PST)
+Modified Created Mon Nov 09 2015 16:38:59 GMT-0800 (PST) Modified Mon Nov 09 2015 20:06:33 GMT-0800 (PST)

 Edit

-Figure 11.
-Adding sub-elements to the compound element
+Figure 11: Adding Sub-elements to the Compound Element

-Any query that satisfies at least one of these three elements will have all available printers (public or restricted) advertised in it's response.
+Any query that satisfies at least one of these three elements will have all available printers (public or restricted) advertised in its response.